Personal Finance

 While I’m not a financial planner, so this is just my opinion, Ramsey’s advice is good up to a point.
 First, not everyone starts from the same position of privilege.
 Like real estate where “location, location, location” can make or break an investment, financial success can be deeply influenced by one’s circumstances.
 Wealthy individuals often have access to opportunities and resources, including better education, networks, and family connections, that put them on the road to success.

 Consider Ramsey’s advice to avoid debt at all costs.
-While it sounds good, for a low income worker who needs a car to get to work or has to take on student loans to access better career opportunities, debt isn’t necessarily a sign of poor financial habits.
+While it sounds good, for a low-income worker who needs a car to get to work or has to take on student loans to access better career opportunities, debt isn’t necessarily a sign of poor financial habits.
 Many times it is a necessary tool for a chance at upward mobility.

 Likewise, saving aggressively assumes a level of disposable income that may not exist for those living paycheck to paycheck.
 For someone earning a median salary, putting away 20% of their income might feel impossible when the cost of just the essentials of living like housing, food, and childcare have been inflated and consume the bulk of their earnings.

 The real power behind Ramsey’s advice doesn’t come from just imitating what the wealthy do dollar-for-dollar.
-Rather, it is in adopting their mindset behind their decisions.
+Rather, it is in adopting the mindset behind their decisions.
 At its core, his advice is about creating a foundation for financial discipline by prioritizing long-term stability over short-term gratification.

 For someone earning a modest income, this might mean beginning by putting away small, but consistent amounts of money; avoiding high-interest debt; and seeking out opportunities to grow your skills and income.
 For high earners, it means scaling those same habits to maximize your wealth without being ostentatious.